hyakuhei/ltm/README.md

 ACTOR DB
 TRANSPORT TLS // Create a transport called TLS (later this will be a built-in) DATA GetRequest
-User SEND Nginx GetRequest use TLS
+User SEND Nginx GetRequest USE TLS
-Nginx
+DATA AllBookQuery